CCTV appeal for a man wanted in connection with High Street theft

-POLICE are looking to speak to a man in connection with theft.
+POLICE are looking to speak to a man in connection with a theft.

-Essex Police have released a CCTV appeal in the hopes of contacting a man after the theft of mail in Maldon.
+Essex Police have released a CCTV appeal in the hope of contacting a man after the theft of mail in Maldon.

 Police are looking for the public to contact them if they recognise the man.

-A representative from Essex Police said: “We need anyone who recognises this man to contact us.
+A police spokesman said: “We need anyone who recognises this man to contact us.

-“You can let us know by submitting a report on our website or by using our online Live Chat service available Monday to Friday (excluding public holidays) between 10am-9pm.
+Information can be submitted on the force's website or by using the online Live Chat service, Monday to Friday between 10am and 9pm, or call 101.

 Comments: Our rules